cubbuk/form_input_with_validation/README.md

 # Validation with Form Inputs in ReactJS

+In this example repo I will try to explain how to make form manipulation in React easier by using a stateful input controller.

 Validation of forms in react is a bit cumbersome especially for someone used to easy form handling in AngularJS.
 With two-way data binding and form utilities of Angular, form validation is quite trivial in Angular.
 However that was not the case for me using React as you need to keep track of state of form inputs yourself.

 For example you need to keep track of focused and touched state of your input field.
 In addition to that you need to keep the value of your state too.
 For a multi field value this turns into a lots of state variables which makes it quite difficult to keep track of state in your application.